onlybets/firefox-addon-new-tab-same-group/README.md

   - **At the beginning** of the current group
   - **At the end** of the current group
 - ⌨️ **NEW:** Optional keyboard shortcut (`Alt+Shift+T` by default) to open a new tab in the standard Firefox way, without applying grouping logic.
 This can be toggled in the extension's options.
-- 🧠 Smart tracking of the source tab to ensure consistent behavior
+- 🧠 Smarter tracking of the active tab for reliable grouping across windows
 - 🖤 Fully supports Firefox's native tab groups
 - 🔒 Zero tracking, zero external dependencies
 - 🧩 Works perfectly with both **vertical tab layouts** and **classic horizontal tabs**